 Through the generosity and hard work of our school parents and the Home & School Association, our teachers and students have the use of SmartBoards, MimioTeach IWBs, a mobile laptop cart, projectors in every classroom, and a subscription to Discovery Education Streaming.

 Technology Program Mission Statement: Our purpose is to develop innovative learners in a dynamic digital world.

 Technology Program Standards:

-Collect and Evaluate information from a variety of sources
+Information Management - collect and evaluate information from a variety of sources

 Critical Thinking - develop problem-solving strategies to make informed decisions